thomlom/blog/content/blog/reverse-engineering-airbnb-internationalization-library/index.md

 That being said, we can learn how `transformPhrase` behaves.

 It takes four parameters: `phrase`, `substitutions`, `locale` and `tokenRegex`.
-We're mostly interested in `phrase`, `substitutions`, `tokenRegex` for now as `locale` is needed for pluralization.
+We won't need `locale` for now as it's needed for pluralization.
 Then, we assign to `interpolationRegex` the regex that will be used for the replacements.
-It can be a custom regex (remember the custom interpolation option in the recap or the mysterious `tokenRegex` in the constructor?) or the `defaultTokenRegex` explained above.
+It can be a custom regex (remember the mysterious `tokenRegex` in the constructor?) or the `defaultTokenRegex` explained above.

 Beforehand, we assign to `options` the value of `substitutions`.
 The `typeof` check is done for pluralization.
 You don't have to care about it for now.